Andrew Benintendi Player Props: White Sox vs. Astros

 - The Astros had the second-ranked team ERA among all MLB pitching staffs (2.89).

-- Valdez gets the call to start for the Astros, his first this season.
+- Javier gets the call to start for the Astros, his first of the season.

-- When he last appeared on Sunday, Nov.
-6, the 29-year-old left-hander started the game and went six innings against the Philadelphia Phillies.
+- The 26-year-old righty last appeared Thursday, Nov.
+3 against the Philadelphia Phillies, when he started and went six scoreless innings.

 © 2023 Data Skrive.
 All rights reserved.